Dan Bruce brings :beta collective modern jazz group from Chicago to Cleveland

 Bruce debuted the Cleveland collective’s lineup earlier this year to a packed house and introduced four new works during the event.

-As a composer and performer, Bruce said he loves that jos group can morph and have different “colors” that come out when the artists play.
+As a composer and performer, Bruce said he loves that his group can morph and have different “colors” that come out when the artists play.

 These colors differ vastly from piece to piece, he said, which creates elements of surprise for the listener.